StephanieHochge/HabitTracker/README.md

 ## Installation

-To install the Habit Tracker, you should have the following programs installed:
+To install the habit tracker, you should have the following programs installed:
-- Python 3.6 or higher
+- Python 3.7 or higher
 - Pip

 Download all files from this repository and save them to your target directory.
-Before you can start the Habit Tracker, you need to install the project's requirements.
+Before you can start the habit tracker, you need to install the project's requirements.
 It is recommended to do this in a virtual environment (see https://docs.python.org/3/tutorial/venv.html for an explanation).
 First, create the virtual environment in your target directory.

 ```shell
 python -m venv your_venv_name